communitybridge/easycla/ccla-managers-and-ccla-signatories/whitelist-contributors.md

-# Whitelist Contributors
+# Approved List Contributors

 Whitelists are lists of domain names, email addresses of individuals, GitHub usernames, or GitHub organization names who are authorized to contribute under a signed Corporate CLA.
-As a CCLA manager, you allow contributions to projects on behalf of your company by using any whitelist:
+As a CCLA manager, you allow contributions to projects on behalf of your company by using any Approved List:

-* Domain Whitelist allows entities to contribute under any email address under that domain name.
+* Domain Approved List allows entities to contribute under any email address under that domain name.
-* Email Whitelist allows entities to contribute under an individual email address.
+* Email Approved List allows entities to contribute under an individual email address.
-* GitHub Whitelist allows entities to contribute under a GitHub username.
+* GitHub Approved List allows entities to contribute under a GitHub username.
-* GitHub Organization Whitelist allows entities to contribute under a GitHub organization name.
+* GitHub Organization Approved List allows entities to contribute under a GitHub organization name.

-Each whitelist applies to the project for which the company has signed a Corporate CLA.
+Each Approved List applies to the project for which the company has signed a Corporate CLA.
 The CLA application checks all the whitelists for allowing contributions to a company project.
-A contributor only needs to be on one whitelist.
+A contributor only needs to be on one Approved List.
 Contributors can use EasyCLA to send email requests to be associated \(whitelisted\) with the company.

-_Multiple CCLA managers cannot whitelist the same domain and sign a CCLA for the same company._
+_Multiple CCLA managers cannot Approved List the same domain and sign a CCLA for the same company._

 **Do these steps:**